icshwi/e3training/workbook/chapter06.md

 # --- snip snip ---
 ```

 It is important to remember these variables.
-Especially, `*_DB` variable, because one should use this variable as
+Perhaps especially the `*_DB` variable, as one should use this variable as the
-`STREAM_PROTOCOL_PATH` within a startup script if the script uses the `stream` module.
-For example,
+`STREAM_PROTOCOL_PATH` within a startup script together with the `stream` module.
+For example:

 ```
 epicsEnvSet("STREAM_PROTOCOL_PATH", "$(AAAAAA_DIR)")
 ```

 One can try to add recsync into ch6.cmd to create ch6-local.cmd.
-Please enable it through
+Please enable it through:

 ```
 recsync, 1.3.0
 ```

 Please try to access four variables for recsync module.

 ### EPICS Variables, Parameters, and Environment Variables

-* Check EPICS functions to access EPICS with the command ```epicsParamShow``` and ```epicsEnvShow``` within an IOC :
+* Check EPICS functions to access EPICS with the command `epicsParamShow` and `epicsEnvShow` within an IOC :

 ```
 # Set the IOC Prompt String One